GurditLubana/Group-10-Meal-Planner/Devlog.md

     Topic: Iter0 progress, app features (both little and small)
     -----
-    Decision: We decided on the mealPlanner idea and what we wanted our app to do
+    Decision: - We decided on the mealPlanner idea and what we wanted our app to do
+              - made the list of what functionality could be added to the app
+              - wrote some user stories gathering the main ideas
     -----
     Rationale: Iter0 progress
 <br>